qminer/qtopology/docs/how-to-write-bolts-and-spouts.md

 **In-process** bolts and spouts have the advantage of the quickest communication.
 The down-side is that in the case of error or unhandeled exceptions, they can bring down the entire `qtopology` engine.

 The engine expects the same implementation regardless of the way it executes (inprocess or subprocess).
-There is just aminor difference at how the code is included into the topology/engine.
+There is just a minor difference at how the code is included into the topology/engine.

 ## Implementations